charmoniumQ/PROBE/docs/lib_interpos/README.md

 We developed applications that consume PROBE provenance to:

 1. demonstrate PROBE collects "enough" provenance data for practical uses
-2. motivate "always on" provenance tracers, which in turn motivates minimizing the overhead
+2. motivate pervasive use of provenance tracing (on by default), which in turn motivates minimizing the overhead

 Our applications include: